alizacotton/solar-and-heatpumps/README.md

-# Solar and heatpumps Data Generator
+# Solar and Heatpumps Data Generator
 This is a program designed to gather data on solar and heat pump feasability for residents of a certain geographic area.

 You will need to edit the file env.py in order to configure your environment and run the program successfully.